ckcollab/ericcarmichael/content/ionic vs bootstrap.md

 I come from the before times.
-The times where PHP was it, many were switching from *tables* to *css*, Al Gore had his presidency stolen and you got help from some weird phpBB forum post where the signatures took up half the screen&mdash;and you LIKED IT!
+The times where PHP was it, many were switching from *tables* to *css*, Bush was president and you had to get help from some weird phpBB forum post where the signatures took up half the screen&mdash;and you LIKED IT!

 <p style="text-align: center;" class="image-wrapper">